This topic describes failover of replicated state.

 - Select Replication.

-Deleting or failing over a replica will sever any link with the replication source.
+Deleting a replica will sever the link with the replication source.
 Subsequent incremental updates will fail, requiring the source to re-establish replication.
-Failover should only be triggered when no further updates from the source are possible, as in a disaster scenario.

 Multiple replicas can exist on the system at the same time.
 Active objects can exist in the system alongside replicas without interfering with replication updates.
 VDBs within a replica can also be used as a source when provisioning.
 For more information, see Provisioning from Replicated Data Sources or VDBs.

 Selective data distribution does not support failover of replicas.